Digital transformation happens when businesses replace existing systems with brand-new digital technologies and change fundamentally as a result.

 If immediate organizational change doesn’t sound like a feasible plan, you could opt for a modular approach to transformation instead.
 AI-enabled microservices like integrated speech recognition software and chatbots improve efficiency and enhance service speed — and you don’t necessarily need to disrupt existing systems to deploy them.

-Digital transformation trends for 2021 are based not only on existing industry momentum but also on sudden changes caused by the COVID-19 pandemic in 2020.
+Digital transformation trends are based not only on existing industry momentum but also on sudden changes caused by the COVID-19 pandemic in 2020.
 The nature of employment in America, for example, completely changed as a direct result of coronavirus.
 Remote work went from unusual to commonplace in less than 10 months, and — where deployed — AI-driven team management technology gave companies an edge in the marketplace and enabled businesses to compete better in the digital economy.

 According to a recent McKinsey report, one UK-based company saw an impressive 330% ROI after deploying cognitive technology.
 Its cognitive chatbots made 40% fewer validation errors and increased the company’s conversion rate by 22%.
-With those results in mind, we believe AI-enhanced digital process automation — NLG, for instance — will also take center stage in 2021.
+With those results in mind, we believe AI-enhanced digital process automation — NLG, for instance — will also take center stage.

 Parallel collaboration will be easier than ever this year, thanks in part to cloud computing.
 Cloud-based platforms and programs enable better communication, file sharing and project management.
 Meanwhile, IoT adoption and connectivity will enhance systems and improve UX.